Pass4itsure > HP > HP Certifications > HPE6-A84 > HPE6-A84 Online Practice Questions and Answers

 A customer has an AOS10 architecture that is managed by Aruba Central.
 Aruba infrastructure devices authenticate clients to an Aruba ClearPass cluster.

 In Aruba Central, you are examining network traffic flows on a wireless IoT device that is categorized as "Raspberry Pi" clients.
 You see SSH traffic.
 You then check several more wireless IoT clients and see that they are sending SSH also.
-You want a fast way to find a list of all the IoT clients that have used SSH.

 Refer to the scenario.